Heather Sue Mercer–Duke Football case: Background

 In the fall of 1994 Mercer tried out for the Duke Football team as a walk-on placekicker.
 Mercer was the first female to try out for Duke’s football team.
-Mercer initially didn’t make the team, but instead took a manager position on the team.
+Mercer initially did not make the team, but instead took a manager position on the team.
 In April 1995, she was made a full member of the team after she kicked a field goal that led her team to victory during an intra-squad scrimmage game.
 While she was on the team she did many of the conditioning drills routinely performed by football kickers.

 Mercer claims that the coach Fred Goldsmith made offensive remarks about her gender.
 She was cut from the team in 1996, and claimed that the reason she was cut was because of her sex.
 This is against Duke's rules of athletics, which state: "No person shall, on the basis of sex, be excluded from participation in, be denied the benefits of, be treated differently from another person or otherwise be discriminated against in any interscholastic, intercollegiate, club or intramural athletics offered by a recipient, and no recipient shall provide any such athletics separately on such basis."